Is Walking the Perfect Exercise?

 Health benefits

-A recent study has shown that walking reduces the risk of high blood pressure, coronary heart disease and diabetes as much as the risk is reduced in runners.
+An in-depth study has shown that walking reduces the risk of high blood pressure, coronary heart disease and diabetes as much as the risk is reduced in runners.
 The same study also found that a walker actually reduced their cholesterol level more than a runner would, if both parties covered the same distance.